Home » WordPress Tutorials » Maintenance » How to Add Google Calendar in WordPress

 5. Integrate Calendar

-In this step we’ll only get the embedding code, and after a few steps we’ll integrate it in WordPress.
-Still, the option in the Google Calendar website is called Integrate Calendar, hence the name of the step.
+In this step, we’ll only get the embedding code, and after a few steps, we’ll integrate it into WordPress.
+Still, the option on the Google Calendar website is called Integrate Calendar, hence the name of the step.

 When in the Google Calendar Settings, and you are looking at the calendar that you want to share, click on Integrate Calendar